-A Standing Order for your subscription is prefered, but if this isn’t possible a cheque can be made out to the ‘Shropshire Hills AONB Trust’.
+Direct Debit for your subscription is preferred, but if this isn’t possible a cheque can be made out to the ‘Shropshire Hills AONB Trust’.

 Your membership fee goes into our Shropshire Hills AONB Conservation Fund.
 This is a Fund to support projects that help conserve and raise awareness of the AONB.
 Priority areas for projects are:

 - (i) Conserving and enhancing the natural beauty, landscape, wildlife or heritage of the Shropshire Hills AONB.

 - (ii) Educational and awareness-raising activities relating to the AONB and its conservation, especially involving young people.

 Follow the link to download a summary of the projects we have supported this year: 2017-18 AONB Conservation Fund Projects